Close Menu

 When to See a Doctor

-• A significant change in bowel habits that lasts more than two weeks.
+• Any bowel habits that change for more than two weeks.

 Frequently Asked Questions